 For issues 1 to 17 the magazine featured an interview by Hugh with someone who has been in prison but gone on to become a professional writer or achieve success in some area of the arts: these include Ronan Bennett, novelist and screenwriter, artist Jimmy Boyle, legendary product of the Barlinnie special unit, novelist Alex Wheatle MBE, Caspar Walsh (author of CRIMINAL), Panorama reporter Raphael Rowe, Guardian writer Erwin James, artist Lucy Edkins, actor Chris Streeks and Mark Johnson, author and founder of USER VOICE.

 Funded for its first few years by the Arts Council, the magazine's quality has impressed many trusts and foundations who have contributed funds since then.
 Hugh was managing editor from 2007 till late 2012, responsible for fundraising, administration and the production of the magazine, leaving it as an established and popular magazine.
-Three issues a year are distributed free: 5000 copies in bulk to eight jails in and around London and a further 2500 are sent nationally to all prisons, immigration removal centres and secure hospitals.
+It is distributed free nationally to all prisons, immigration removal centres and secure hospitals.
 The magazine continued with a new managing editor until 2015 when adequate funds could no longer be found.
 The trustees are trying to ensure the magazine's survival by finding a larger organisation able to take it on.